New

 In [15]:

-search_query = 'Articles about Aussie captures'
+1search_query = 'Articles about Aussie captures'2search_embedding = model.encode(search_query)3

 Hybrid search